bifurcationkit/BifurcationKitDocs.jl/docs/src/hybrid.md

 This is one of the continuation methods implemented in the package.
 It is set by the option `AutoSwitch()` in [`continuation`](@ref).
 See also [`AutoSwitch`](@ref) for more information.

-This algorithm uses a `Natural` continuation when the branch is "horizontal" and switches to `PALC` otherwise.
+This algorithm uses a `Natural` continuation when the branch is "horizontal" and switches to `PALC` (or other which cab be specified) otherwise.

 ## Example